 After saffron, vanilla is the most expensive spice due to the labor-intensive process with which it is cultivated and processed.
 Despite its high price, it is widely used in both commercial and domestic baking, perfume manufacture, skincare, and aromatherapy.

-Vanilla has been used as a spice in foods and beverages, as an aromatic, and as a medicine throughout history.
+Vanilla has been used as a spice in foods and beverages, as an aromatic, and as a plant medicine throughout history.
 It was called tlīlxochitl by the Aztecs and they drank its extract combined with cacao.

 The Spanish conquistadors who came in contact with it through the Aztecs appreciated its aroma and flavor and brought it back to Europe where its uses ranged from a flavor enhancer in beverages to a coveted additive in perfumes.